École des Beaux-Arts: History

 The buildings of the school are largely the creation of French architect Félix Duban, who was commissioned for the main building in 1830.
 His work realigned the campus, and continued through 1861, completing an architectural program out towards the Quai Malaquais.

 The Paris school is the namesake and founding location of the Beaux Arts architectural movement in the early twentieth century.
-Known for demanding classwork and setting the highest standards for education, the École attracted students from around the world—including the United States, where students returned to design buildings that would influence the history of architecture in America, including the Boston Public Library, 1888–1895 (McKim, Mead & White), the Supreme Court of the United States, (Cass Gilbert, Cass Gilbert Jr., and John R. Rockart), and the New York Public Library, 1897–1911 (Carrère and Hastings).
+Known for demanding classwork and setting the highest standards for education, the École attracted students from around the world—including the United States, where students returned to design buildings that would influence the history of architecture in America, including the Boston Public Library, 1888–1895 (McKim, Mead & White), the United States Supreme Court Building, 1932-1935 (Cass Gilbert, Cass Gilbert Jr., and John R. Rockart), and the New York Public Library, 1897–1911 (Carrère and Hastings).
 Architectural graduates, especially in France, are granted the title élève.

 The architecture department was separated from the École after the May 1968 student strikes at the Sorbonne.
 The name was changed to École nationale supérieure des Beaux-Arts.
 Today, over 500 students make use of an extensive collection of classical art coupled with modern additions to the curriculum, including photography and hypermedia.